mcsdodo/home.notavailable/README.md

 - [x] triggers the garage door switch
 - [x] is called via HA REST action or IFTT action
 - [x] open garage from from Garmin watch (see https://github.com/hatl/hasscontrol)
+- [ ] abandon cloudflared on PiZero - make calls from Homelab -> PiZero via Tailscale (seems to be lot less data consuming than keeping Cloudflared tunnel open)

 ### status.service.py
 - [x] checks status of door sensor, reports to status.api